All Episodes

 We don't know poverty in this country like it exists around the world.

-And I know things are relative, and there are people here that don't do nearly as well as others, but they have the opportunity to, if they're taught high expectations, if they're taught self-reliance and rugged individualism, too many people have made them dependent.
+And I know things are relative, and there are people here that don't do nearly as well as others, but they have the opportunity to if they're taught high expectations, if they're taught self-reliance and rugged individualism, too many people have made them dependent.

-Uh we've got an ever growing nanny state.
+We've got an ever-growing nanny state.

 It's a bit of a concern.